 Affects the muscles of the lower face causing them to pull or contract.
 Blepharospasm is usually present.

 Affects the eyelids, causing them to close for seconds to hours.

 Affects the fingers, the hand, and occurs when the person attempts to write or perform fine hand functions.

 Usually begins with the limbs, especially the foot and the arm, affecting most of the body.

 Dystonia can be a lonely and depressing condition.
 Outward symptoms can be a source of great embarrassment and frustration for the sufferer.
-The fact that there is no known cure for dystonia often adds to this distress.
+The fact that there is no known cure often adds to this distress.
 Many suffer personal problems resulting from changes to their body image.
 Self‑esteem often lowers as individuals lose confidence in themselves and their ability to function as a normal human being.
-Some people are concerned about how the dystonia will affect their financial position, their normal routine and basic enjoyment of life.
+Some people are concerned about how their financial position, their normal routine and basic enjoyment of life will be affected.
 These issues are often made worse because so little is known about the disorder.